 The Secretariats of the Provincial Governments are divided into departments, each under a Secretary with subordinate officers, as in the case of the Supreme Government.
-The principal executive departmental heads, outside the revenue and general administrative departments, are much the same in all the large provinces.
-In Bengal they are the Inspectors-General of Police, Jails and Registration, the Director of Public Instruction, the Inspector-General of Civil Hospitals, the Sanitary Commissioner, and the Superintendent of the Civil Veterinary department.
+The principal executive departmental heads outside the revenue and general administrative departments, are much the same in all the large provinces.
+In Bengal there are Inspectors-General of Police, Jails and Registration, the Director of Public Instruction, the Inspector-General of Civil Hospitals, the Sanitary Commissioner, and the Superintendent of the Civil Veterinary Department.
 There are also Chief Engineers, for Irrigation and Marine and for Buildings and Roads, who are likewise Secretaries to Government.

-The Legislative Councils for Madras and Bombay consist of the Governor and his executive council, enlarged for the purpose of legislation by additional members.
-The additional members must not be less than eight and not more than twenty in number, and must include the advocate-general of the province, and at least one-half of them must be persons not in the civil or military service of the crown.
-They are nominated by the Governor in accordance with rules framed by the Governor-General in Council and approved by the Secretary of State in Council.
-Under the rules framed in pursuance of the Act of 1892, their number both at Madras and at Bombav, is fixed at twenty, of whom not more than nine may be officials.
-The system prescribed by the rules is intended to give a representative character to the members nominated under them.
+The Legislative Councils for Madras and Bombay consist of the Governor and his Executive Council enlarged for the purpose of legislation by additional members.
+The additional members formerly could not be less than eight and not more than twenty in number and were to include the Advocate-General of the province, and at least one-half of them were to be persons not in the civil or military service of the Crown.
+They were nominated by the Governor in accordance with rules framed by the Governor-General in Council and approved by the Secretary of State in Council.
+Under the rules framed in pursuance of the Act of 1892, their number, both at Madras and at Bombay, was fixed at twenty, of whom not more than nine might be officials.
+The system prescribed by the rules was intended to give a representative character to the members nominated under them.
+The far-reaching changes indicated above have also made great changes in these Presidencies.

-In the five Lieutenant-Governorships, the Legislative Councils consist of the Lieutenant Governor and of persons nominated by him in accordance with certain statutory requirements and with rules framed by the Governor-General in Council and approved by the Secretary of State in Council.
+In the four Lieutenant-Governorships, the Legislative Councils consist of the Lieutenant-Governor and of persons nominated by him in accordance with certain statutory requirements and with rules framed by the Governor-General in Council and approved by the Secretary of State in Council.
 These rules have been framed on the same general principles as those for the nomination of additional members of Council in Madras and Bombay.

-In Bengal thirteen of the twenty members of the Legislative Council are to be nominated by the Lieutenant-Governor, of whom not more than ten are to be officials of the Government: the nomination of the remaining. seven is delegated as follows:-The municipal corporations of the cities and towns in the province will recommend two members; the district boards of the province will nominate two; one nomination each has been given to the Corporation of Calcutta, the Chamber of Commerce, and the University of Calcutta.
-For the purposes of election, the municipalities and district boards are grouped in eight divisions, corresponding with the geographical charges of the official Commissioners of Divisions into which the province is divided, and two groups of each class, or four groups in all, will elect one member each.
-A seat in the Council being held for two years, each group will thus get its turn once in eight years.
+In Bengal formerly thirteen of the twenty members of the Legislative Council were to be nominated by the Lieutenant-Governor, of whom not more than ten were to be officials of the Government; the nomination of the remaining seven was delegated as follows:-The municipal corporation of the cities and towns in the province recommended two members; the district boards of the province nominated two; one nomination each was given to the Corporation of Calcutta, the Chamber of Commerce, and the University of Calcutta.
+For the purposes of election, the municipalties and district boards were grouped in eight divisions, corresponding with the geographical charges of the official Commissioners of Divisions into which the province is divided, and two groups of each class, or four groups in all, elected one member each.
+A seat in the Council being beld for two years, each group got its turn once in eight years.